AES as Error Correction: Cryptosystems for Reliable Communication: Preliminaries

-\section{Setting}
+\subsection{Setting}

 We consider a setting where a transmitter, Alice, wishes to transmit a message $M \in \mathbb{F}_{2}^{k}$ to a legitimate receiver, Bob, over a noisy channel.
-For the noisy communication at Bob, we consider an Additive white Gaussian noise (AWGN) channel with noise $N$.
-Where $N\sim\mathcal{N}\left(0,\sigma^2\right)$ is independent and identically distributed and drawn from a zero-mean normal distribution with variance $\sigma^2$ \cite{cover2012elements}.

-Denote by $X$ and $Y$ the encoded message that Alice transmits to Bob and the noisy observation at Bob, respectively.
+For the noisy communication at Bob, we consider two models.
+An independent binary symmetric channel (BSC) with a bit flip probability of $p<\frac{1}{2}$, and an Additive white Gaussian noise (AWGN) channel with noise~$N$.
+The noise $N\sim\mathcal{N}\left(0,\sigma^2\right)$ is independent and identically distributed and drawn from a zero-mean normal distribution with variance $\sigma^2$ \cite{cover2012elements}.
+We denote by $X$ and $Y$ the encoded message that Alice transmits to Bob and the noisy observation at Bob, respectively.